Más Para Dar

-Más Para Dar (More to Give) is the twenty-seventh studio album by Puerto Rican singer Yolandita Monge and her first release in over four years.
+Más Para Dar (More to Give) is the twenty-seventh and last studio album by Puerto Rican singer Yolandita Monge and her first release in over four years.
 The album was released on November 13, 2012.
 It contains nine new songs co-written by Monge, the first time in the singer's career that she composes an entire album.
 The release follows the same musical and lyrical style as her previous studio albums Demasiado Fuerte and Mala and was produced by Jose Luis Pagán.

 The album is a balanced effort, one that mixes pop and rock with the instant highlights "Ahora Vivo Si Tu Amor" and the electro-fueled single "Vivo Por Tí", which get a moving acoustic reading later in the album.
 "Desde Que Te Perdí" is both a slow builder and slow burner, with layers of guitars and strings supporting Monge's expressive and powerful voice.
 "Verás Dolor" and "Y Aquí Me Ves De Pie" prove that the singer's emotional delivery is better than ever.
 The title track "Más Para Dar" is a beautiful song about second chances in love and life.

 Más Para Dar finds Monge going the indie route by releasing it in her own imprint, Roma Entertainment.